 As mentioned, the kitchen is not necessarily the most ideal place for plants.
 Of course, everyone’s kitchen is different, so what my kitchen lacks, perhaps yours has in spades.
 The common denominators, though, generally remain the same.

-People tend to want to put kitchen houseplants on the window sill.
+People tend to want to put kitchen houseplants on the windowsill.
 It’s understandable.
-Counter space is often at a premium with all the other appliances, prep areas and dishes lying around.
-The thing is that windows get really cold at night, so remember to move kitchen
+Counter space is often at a premium with all the other appliances, prep areas, and dishes lying around.
+The thing is that windows get really cold at night, so remember to move kitchen houseplants from the sill or at the very least put a barrier of a blind or curtain between the cold pane and the plant.

 What Plants Grow Best in Kitchens?